 Codewars is an excellent platform for new coders to improve their skills and learn how to code.
 By signing up for an account, new coders can access a variety of coding challenges, known as "katas," in a variety of programming languages.
 These katas range in difficulty and provide an excellent way for new coders to practice their coding skills and learn new concepts.

 In addition to the katas and community features, Codewars also provides a "training" section where new coders can get recommendations for katas based on their skills and interests.
 The platform also provides a "Create Kata" feature, allowing new coders to create their own coding challenges and share them with the community.
 By utilizing all these features, new coders can improve their coding skills, learn new concepts, and engage with the coding community on Codewars.
+This is a great resource for coders looking to expand their skills and try something new.

 Best for ages: High school (14+)